 How Many Equipment Can A Creature Have?

 There is no limit to the amount of equipment a creature can have on them.
-So long as the creature is a valid target and you can pay the equip cost you may attach any number of equipment to your creatures.
+So long as the creature is a valid target and you can pay the equip cost you may attach any number to your creatures.

 What Happens To The Equipment When The Creature Dies?

 There was far too much inherent card disadvantage when attaching auras to creatures and then having the creatures removed.
 As a result, the MTG team designed a similar effect that would stay behind after the creature left.
-This makes MTG equipment a much safer investment than auras in most circumstances.
+This makes equipment a much safer investment than auras in most circumstances.

 Can You Unequip Equipment?

 The answer here is no. At least not without another valid target.
 Let me elaborate.
 You can always move an the card from one creature to another by paying the cost and targeting the new creature.